SenthilNayagan/senthilnayagan.net/src/_posts/personal/personal-encounters/2024-11-06-time-traveled-to-the-digital-stone-age/index.md

 # The Countdown

 Two months left in my digital prison.
-I'm not counting days... okay, I am: exactly 60 days, 14 hours, and 23 minutes left (but who's counting?).
+I'm not counting days... okay, I am: exactly 60 days, 14 hours, and 23 minutes to go (but who's counting?).

 In conclusion, sometimes supporting the government means carrying two phones and having a really good story to tell at parties.
 At least I'm building character, right?
 RIGHT?